garfjeld/academic-kickstart/content/tutorials/anatomy/example.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Week 2"
+linktitle = "What does linktitle do?"
 [menu.tutorial]
   parent = "Example Topic"
   weight = 1
 +++

-In this tutorial, I'll share my top 10 tips for getting started with Academic:
+In this tutorial, I'll share my top 10 tips for Aanatomy.

-## Tip 1
+## Bones

 ...

-## Tip 2
+## Ligaments

 ...